neovimhaskell/haskell-vim/README.md

 ## Features

 * Covers a broader spectrum of keywords
-* Highlighting for new features like type families, pattern synonyms, arrow syntax, recursive do, role annotations
+* Highlighting for new features like type families, pattern synonyms, arrow syntax, recursive do, role annotations, QuasiQuotation
 * More contextual highlighting (e.g. highlight 'as' or 'family' only in approriate places)
 * Smarter indentation